Do you want to hide Nulls from a Tableau filter? This article shows two ways to hide Null or any other values from a filter.

-NOTE – this technique removes the values filtered out from the data / worksheet.
-Also, if using the Context filter, be aware of the affects that has on any FIXED LOD calculations.
+NOTE – both technique removes the values from the data / worksheet.
+Also, if using the Context filter method, be aware of the affects that has on any FIXED LOD calculations.

 2. Put the duplicate field to the filter shelf.
 Next select the values you want to hide – i.e. Null – and click exclude on the right of the filter box.